← Back to settlement blog

 Settlement FAQs

-What is the McNamara v.
-Wells Fargo & Co. class action about?
+What is the deadline for McNamara v.
+Wells Fargo & Co., et al.?

 Official Filing Links